Updated September 2023:

-You’ll recognize lead character Young Jolyon from actor Rupert Graves’ performance of DI Lestrade on the new Sherlock series.
+You’ll recognize the lead character Young Jolyon from actor Rupert Graves’ performance of DI Lestrade on the new Sherlock series.

 There are two seasons of The Forsyte Saga available on Netflix, for a total of ten episodes of the contemporary series.
-All 670 minutes of the original black-and-white version are also available, though only via dvd.
+All 670 minutes of the original black-and-white version are also available, though only via DVD.
 While it was a phenomenon when first broadcast, the original version didn’t grab my attention like the new production.

 The Germans invaded The English Jersey Islands during World War II, which made it the only English territory to live under occupation during the conflict.

 The six episodes of Island at War deal with life under duress on a fictionalized version of Jersey and Guernsey.
 Real-life events are the basis for this series.
 Many are similar to some of the plot lines in the novel The Guernsey Literary and Potato Peel Pie Society.

 You’ll recognize Downton’s Anna Bates, actress Joanne Froggatt, as one of the female leads in Island at War.
 Sadly, this didn’t get a second season, so you will be left hanging on some plot points, but I think it’s worth your time.

 Currently, Island at War is only available on Roku.
 It’s free to watch with ads.